-Key Points: How to maintain guitar strings
+How to maintain guitar strings

 Wash your hands before playing and wipe down the strings after use with a microfiber cloth.
-Whenever changing strings also clean and condition the fretboard and if you go through strings regularly try coated strings which hold their tone and tend to last longer.
+Whenever changing strings also clean and condition the fretboard and if you go through strings regularly try coated strings that hold their tone and tend to last longer.

 Wash your hands

 I know, it sounds simple but do you always wash your hands prior to playing guitar?

 This is something often discussed in the classical guitar world, but far less for acoustic guitarists.
 It isn’t always practical I know, but, if you can manage to do so, washing your hands will cut down on a lot of the natural oils and sweat and general grime left on your strings after playing, that would otherwise make their way into the string windings (unless using flat wound strings) and onto the fretboard.

 Another simple thing guitarists can do to preserve their strings is to wipe down the strings after use.